usnistgov/NIST-Uncertainty-Machine/README.md

 ## Changelog
 ### version 1.3.4 - 2017-09-27
   - Add a complex step to the gradient computation in case the regular gradient fails
-  - A refactoring of the css code of the (dynamic, readability, etc,..)
   - Removal of the update quantity name button, everything is now updating continuously as the user types the new names.
-  - In case of a gradient which is not computable for the gauss formula the app still displays the results and density function of the monte carlo simulation
+  - In case of a not computable gradient for the gauss formula the app still displays the results and density function of the monte carlo simulation
-  - Add a reset button to reset the form
+  - Add a reset button
   - Add a version number to the css and js files so that user browsers don’t use old cached version when there is an update
   - Changing the number of inputs now doesn’t erase all the inputs quantity which were already entered
   - Added a drop down menu in the information zone to quickly load examples